 Palmyra palm is considered as a celestial tree in Tamil Nadu and it’s bordering areas.
 It is a very primitive plant as this is known to withstand dry seasons for 1 or 2 years.
 More than 800 different uses of this plant have already been documented.

-Palmyra palm jaggery and sugar is quiet famous in many parts of Indian for the excellent flavor rich jaggery which is produced from the toddy or sap of palmyra palm tree.
+Palmyra palm jaggery and sugar is quiet famous in many parts of Indian for the excellent flavour rich jaggery which is produced from the toddy or sap of Palmyra palm tree.

 Palmyra palm is also an excellent material to build fence and roof.
-Actually the real potential of the plant is yet to be reveled.
+Actually the real potential of the plant is yet to be revealed.